microchip-pic-avr-examples/pic18f56q24-cnano-demo-fw/README.md

 This section illustrates how to use the MPLAB X Data Visualizer to send commands and receive information, but prior to programming the PIC18F56Q24 Curiosity Nano Board.
 This can be applied to any other projects.

-1. Open the software terminal in MPLAB X IDE.
-Left click on the **Data Visualizer** button.
+1. Open the software terminal in MPLAB® X IDE.
+Left click the **Data Visualizer** button.

 <br><img src="images/DV_BUTTON.png" width="1000">